-Travelers Task Force on Climate-related Financial Disclosures Report 2019
+Travelers Task Force on Climate-related Financial Disclosures Report 2020

-Severe weather events over the last two decades have underscored the unpredictability of future climate trends, and changing climate conditions could add to the frequency and severity of natural disasters.
-As an insurance company with property and casualty operations, The Travelers Companies, Inc. (together with its consolidated subsidiaries, Travelers or the Company) incorporates modeling and analytical techniques to better understand the impact of climate-related issues on our business, our customers and our communities.
+Severe weather events over the last two decades have underscored the unpredictability of future climate trends, and changing climate conditions could add to the frequency and severity of natural disasters and create additional uncertainty as to future trends and exposures.
+As an insurance company with property and casualty operations, The Travelers Companies, Inc. (together with its consolidated subsidiaries, Travelers or the Company) incorporates modeling and analytical techniques to better understand the impact of climate-related issues on its business, customers and communities.

-As a core part of our business, we rely on a multifaceted approach that allows us to mitigate our exposure to climate-related risks, help our customers manage those risks and meet our long-term financial objectives.
-We also regularly evaluate insurance products and services that could be useful to our customers for addressing climate-related risks.
+As a core part of our business, we continually monitor, assess and respond to the risks and opportunities posed by changing climate conditions to provide products and services that both help our customers mitigate associated risks and are priced to meet our long-term financial objectives.
+We also regularly consider new insurance products and services that could be useful to our customers for addressing climate-related risks.

 Travelers is committed to a long-term sustainable approach to protecting the environment, recognizing that being responsible stewards of our shareholders' capital necessarily requires a commitment to take care of all our stakeholders, including our planet.
 We continually look for cost-effective ways to minimize our operational impact on the environment, which can also reduce our operating expenses, without compromising on our promise to customers and employees.
-Through our range of services, programs and public policies, we take a thoughtful approach to both being a socially responsible company and meeting our overall business objectives.
+Through our broad range of services, programs and public policies, we take a thoughtful approach to both being an environmentally responsible company and meeting our overall business objectives.

-This report discusses our approach to managing changing climate conditions consistent with the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).1
+This report discusses our approach to managing changing climate conditions consistent with the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).^[1]